simonehagey/orbdot/docs/source/example_rv_trends.rst

      - :math:`5-60`
      - :math:`>4.8`

+We note that the :cite:author:`Bonomo2017` study did not report these constraints, instead citing :cite:author:`Knutson2014` and noting that their best-fit parameters agree.

 The following image displays a plot of the best-fit linear trend over the RV residuals, which is automatically generated by the :meth:`~orbdot.analysis.Analyzer.unknown_companion` method.
-It is saved in the file: ``examples/results/HAT-P-4/analysis/rv_constant_analysis_linear_rv_trend.png``.

 .. image:: _static/rv_constant_analysis_linear_rv_trend.png
     :width: 700